-The LOFAR Cluster
+The LOFAR Clusters

-This page describes the LOFAR cluster for (potential) users.
-The cluster is used to store the data from the BlueGene and to run the pipelines that will do the "standard" reduction and calibration of this data.
+This page describes the LOFAR clusters for (potential) users.
+The CEP2 cluster is used to store the data from the BlueGene and to run the pipelines that will do the "standard" reduction and calibration of this data.
 After this pipeline processing, the results are stored in the Lofar Export (staging) Archive.
+For further processing the CEP1 cluster can be used.
+The CEP2 cluster consists of 100 processing/storages nodes, each having 64GB memory, 24 cpu cores and 20TB storage.
+The CEP1 cluster consists of 72 processing nodes with 16GB memory, 8 cpu cores and 1TB storage.
+Also part of CEP1 are the 24 storages nodes with 16GB memory, 8 cpu cores and 18.4TB storage.